[Minor revision–posted 5/1/20 (replaces 5/27/14 edition)]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to establish a university policy for employees who are indebted to the state of Texas insofar as the constitution and laws of Texas allow.

-REVIEW: This OP will be reviewed in January of even-numbered years by the Managing Director of Payroll Services and Human Resources with substantive revisions forwarded through administrative channels to the Vice President for Administration and Finance and Chief Financial Officer and the Chief of Staff for the President.
+REVIEW: This OP will be reviewed in January of even-numbered years by Chief Payroll Officer of Payroll and Tax Services with substantive revisions forwarded through administrative channels to the Vice President for Administration & Finance and Chief Financial Officer.

 1. Authority to Withhold Payroll Check(s) or Warrant(s)